-Professora Tatiana sent me a job description today: “Google is looking for a professional who can speak and write in English, Portuguese, and Spanish fluently and idiomatically.”
-The post got Tatiana’s attention because of the explicit mention to “idiomatically.”
+Today, Professora Tatiana sent me a job description that caught her attention.
+It read, “Google is seeking a professional who can speak and write fluently and idiomatically in English, Portuguese, and Spanish.”
+What particularly stood out to Tatiana was the explicit mention of “idiomatically.”

-I myself experienced this difficulty when I first came to the US.
-I was fluent enough in English to score at the top range of the GMAT, but I had the hardest time talking to real people.
-I had learned English in Brazil in an excellent English school.
-However, my English was a bit old, stiff, and distanced from the language I found here in the US.
-This article on MatadorNetwork.com perfectly describes what happened to me when I got to the US: “Take this student out of the classroom and away from the textbooks, though, and they will encounter a world of language that breaks those rules.
+This was a challenge I faced when I first moved to the US.
+Despite scoring highly on the GMAT, indicating fluency in English, I struggled with everyday conversations.
+My English, learned in Brazil from an excellent school, was somewhat outdated and formal, differing significantly from the everyday language in the US.
+An article on MatadorNetwork.com sums up my experience perfectly: “Take this student out of the classroom and away from the textbooks, though, and they will encounter a world of language that breaks those rules.
 In advertising, online, and in conversation, language becomes far less structured.”
-Very true.
+This is incredibly accurate.

 - Portuguese: Estou esperando há mais de uma hora.
 Vocês me tiram do sério!